Some protesters tear down security fence as thousands march outside Democratic National Convention

 Not a single speaker or spectator showed up to a speakers’ stage offered by city officials near the United Center.
 Eight groups with progressive agendas had signed up for 45-minute speaking slots on Monday.
 On other days, some conservative groups, including the Illinois Policy Institute think tank, have plans to speak.

-Also Monday, the Philadelphia-based Poor People's Army, which advocates for economic justice, planned to set up at Humboldt Park on the city's northwest side to feature events with third-party presidential candidates Jill Stein and West, plus a 3-mile (5-kilometer) march.
+In the afternoon, the Philadelphia-based Poor People’s Army, which advocates for economic justice, set up in Humboldt Park on the city’s northwest side before marching more than 3 miles (5 kilometers) to the United Center.

 Credit: AP